Willem Cornelisz van Muyden: Life

-Van Muyden again sailed to Spitsbergen in 1614 and 1615.
+After the Noordsche Compagnie was founded Van Muyden again sailed to Spitsbergen in 1614 and 1615.
 In 1616 he was again master of the Neptunus, this time on a whaling voyage to the recently discovered Jan Mayen.
 He was among the first to arrive at the island early in June; he left in late July with a full cargo of oil.
 He appears to have sailed north in 1618, and in 1619 and again in 1621 he once more went to Jan Mayen.
-The last year he was living in a house on the Rapenburg.
-A year later, 1622, he lived on the Keizersgracht near the Greenland warehouses.
+For ten years he was living on Rapenburg.
+After 1624, he moved to Keizersgracht and lived near the "Greenland" warehouses.